-Places with large 'temporary' populations, like holiday destinations or farming areas with very seasonal activities, often have low dwelling occupancy rates for most of the year.
-While the occupancy rates in most Victorian coastal towns are increasing as permanent settlement in these areas grows, it is not uncommon to have winter occupancy rates well under 50% in some locations.
+Places with large ‘temporary’ populations, like holiday destinations or farming areas with very seasonal activities, often have low dwelling occupancy rates for most of the year.
+While the occupancy rates in some Victorian coastal towns are increasing as permanent settlement in these areas grows, it is not uncommon to have winter occupancy rates well under 50% in some locations.

 These low occupancy rates (or high vacancy rates) are recognised in the Housing Unit model part of the projection process.

 VIF2019 provides a table of projected occupancy rates for all projection areas from 2016 to 2036.
 Areas which include significant temporary populations can be identified as those with especially low occupancy rates.

 Users of VIF2019 projections should be aware of these possible seasonal changes and may need to apply local knowledge to the projections to suit their particular purposes.
 For example, businesses and organisations providing services may need to be aware of both the usual resident and holiday peak populations in their business/service planning.